Learn

 CREATE TABLE

-The CREATE TABLE statement is used to create a table in a database.
+The CREATE TABLE statement is used to

 CREATE TABLE table_name